 Why do young people give their power and creativity away so easy to corporations like YouTube and Instagram?

 (I have been pondering this question since 2013, when I started writing Dissent Without Modification, a post-hippie, skate, surf, street, neo-tribal fashion book on youth culture.
-It is also the conceptual foundation for a new fashion label I am launching in 2018 called Coverslut.)
+It is also the conceptual foundation for my fashion label, COVERSLUT©.)

 More to discover